 At Healdswood we strongly believe that children adopt a love of reading through sharing stories and books on a regular basis.
 We expect and encourage parents to hear their child to read at least three times per week.
 In school we help children develop their love of reading in the following ways:

 Over the course of the year, teachers run sessions for parents giving more information about the teaching of phonics and reading in school.
-Parents are informed of these sessions in the school newsletter.
+Parents are informed of these sessions via dojo and parents we cannot attend receive a recording of the session.
 We do not use a specific reading scheme, we use books from a variety of sources throughout school, which are grouped into ‘Book Bands’.
 They begin on lilac band and progress through a range of colours to white band.
-Children are ‘book banded’ to their reading ability and they progress through the bands at their own pace.
+Our banded books are aligned to our phonics scheme so that children can succeed and achieve in their reading.

 We strongly encourage parents to read with their child every night.
 All children have a reading diary which is a record for both the parents and teacher to use.
 It is a good way of communicating with the teacher about your child’s progress in reading at home.